schatzlab/appliedgenomics2023/assignments/assignment4/README.md

 #### Minhash

 Recall minhash is computed as the N smallest hash values computed from the kmers in the string.
-[Hint: compute the hash value of every kmer in the sequence, then sort those values to find smallest 1000 values for `N=1000`]
+[Hint: compute the hash value of every kmer in the sequence, then sort those values to find smallest 1000 values for `N=1000`].
+Use k = 21

 - 3g.
 Compute the minhash values for chr22:20M-21M using N=1000 and output the position and kmer sequence at those positions.
 Using your code from 3c, plot the histogram of the distances between the selected elements, and compute their mean and standard devaiation.
 How does this distribution compare to the the spacing of modimizers or randomers?